 6. Implement Hooks: Add automated checks and enforcement as patterns emerge

-Iteration matters more than perfection.
+Iteration matters more than getting it perfect the first time.
 Start with basic context, observe where friction occurs, and add layers of the Claude Stack to address those pain points.

 Wrapping Up